 To safely put your backpack on, no matter how heavy it is:

 - Bend your knees

 - Lift it up to your shoulders

 Wearing your backpack correctly ensures comfort as you move about your day with your backpack.
-It also makes it less likely that you'll bump someone with it when you're in a lift, walking down crowded corridors or attempting to navigate the tight aisle on an aeroplane.
+It also makes it less likely that you’ll bump someone with it when you’re in an elevator, walking down crowded halls or attempting to navigate the tight aisle on an airplane.

 Frequently Asked Questions

 How Do I Know if a Backpack Fits Correctly?

 Lightweight materials are best for travel backpacks to keep it light.
 Look for one that’s water-resistant or made from waterproof fabric to keep your stuff dry.
 Nylon, canvas, polyester and synthetic blends tend to work well.